 - Parasites- Parasites may cause vomiting, diarrhea, bloody stools, weight loss, or a distended stomach.
 Worms can show up in your pet’s stool as small white flecks.
 If you have recently had a flea issue or you have seen your dog or cat drinking from a puddle, parasites are a strong possibility.

 - Blockage- This can be caused by your pet eating something hard to digest like a bone or a sock.
 In cats, a large hairball can be responsible for a blockage.
 A blockage can also be caused by a section of the intestine collapsing on itself.
+Blockages can be life threatening, contact your vet if you think a blockage is possible.

 - Bloat- Bloat is a condition caused by the twisting of the digestive tract.
 The twist leads to obstruction of blood flow.
 This condition is most prevalent in very large dogs.
 It requires immediate medical attention.